The Immortal Bard Gets His Due in Disney

 Toy Story 3

 Admittedly, we are cheating just a bit when we assign "Toy Story 3" to the list of Disney films.
 It actually was a Pixar product, and a sequel to purely Pixar products.
-However, in our defense, Disney had bought Pixar by the time of this film's release, so, no matter your definition, it technically is a Disney film.
+However, in our defense, Disney had bought Pixar by the time of this film's release, so, no matter your definition, "Toy Story 3" is a Disney film.

-At the end of "Toy Story 3," all the toys get together and not only reference but put on a stage performance of Romeo and Juliet.
+At the end of "Toy Story 3," all the toys get together and not only reference but actually put on a stage performance of Romeo and Juliet.
 We see an adorable snippet of the infamous ‘balcony scene’ with a hedgehog as Romeo and a Little Green Man as Juliet.
-He quotes ‘But soft what light through yonder window breaks’ and the LGM quotes “Romeo oh Romeo wherefore art thou Romeo.”
-Both lines come from Act 2 Scene 2, one of the most famous of Shakespeare’s scenes.
+Hedgehog reads a Shakespearean line, "But soft what light through yonder window breaks" and the Little Green Man quotes the most famous line in the play and perhaps the entire Shakespearean oeuvre, “Romeo oh Romeo wherefore art thou Romeo.”
+Both lines come from Act 2 Scene 2, perhaps the most famous of Shakespeare’s scenes.

-Afterwards, the piggy bank and the horse are chuckling to themselves in the audience saying next season they want to do Cats or Hamlet.
+Afterwards, the piggy bank and the horse are chuckling to themselves in the audience saying next season they want to do "Cats" or "Shakespeare's "Hamlet."

 The Hunchback of Notre Dame